 What springs to mind when reading Weidmann’s statement is Exter’s Inverse Pyramid.
 John Exter was an American economist that in the 1960s conceived an upended pyramid of financial assets.
 Underneath the pyramid is gold that forms the base of most reliable value; all asset classes within the pyramid on progressively higher levels involve more risk.
 Exter would sometimes refer to his model as the debt pyramid; hence, he positioned gold outside of it as it’s the only asset that has no liability against it.

-Tellingly, when Exter addressed the Economic Society of South Africa in Johannesburg on November 16, 1966, he said (source):
+Tellingly, when Exter addressed the Economic Society of South Africa in Johannesburg on 16 November 1966, he said:

 Gold is the hard core of our international monetary system.